mapeveri/multi-tenancy-bundle/README.md

 Supported databases
 -------------------

-Right now it only works with MySql and PostgreSql.
+Right now it works with MySql and PostgreSql.

 Usage